itb-community/ITB-ModUtils/README.md

 * `pawnKilledHook( mission, pawn )`

-	Fired when a pawn's health is reduced to 0, or it is removed from the game board.
+	Fired when a pawn's health is reduced to 0.

 * `buildingDestroyedHook( mission, buildingData )`